 Yes, very clearly.
 As there are no images with a mix of the genders.

 My semiotic analysis of this Muller Light Desserts Advert, the whole advertising campaign Muller went for is this goddess type persona and that the Yogurt is aimed for classy girls.
 Not sure where men stand in this product but through out they are displayed as continuously serving the goddess in each advert.
 This image in particular has symbols of a low key sexual representation, symbolising that this product brings pleasure to women.

 Into The Image World

 This image above makes reminds me of a technique I wish to try out with my portraits, these physical changes cause and impact of emotion, in this case I would say increased sadness, this rain, quite literally downpours the images tone, and I wish to replicate a technique along these lines to a portrait to emphasise impact of a emotion that would display that the individual is feeling sad.

 Can I think of any images that ‘exist only’ for me?

 No, images are for everyone to share, the closest someone can get to owning an image is the photographer who took it, even then, he or she does not own the subject.
 However it is understood that each image we view can feel personal to you.

 What do I think about the relationship between images and viewers?

 Each perspective of an image is unique to the individual viewer.
-Although there may be a overall, average view towards the image, an internal negotiated reading if you like will scientifically always happen – each human will somewhat be triggered differently with in there own view of ‘reality’.
+Although there may be a overall, average opinionated view towards the image, an internal negotiated reading if you like will scientifically always happen – each human will somewhat be triggered differently with in their own view of ‘reality’.